yayadhi27/Producer_Consumer/README.md

-MutliThread Example
-Q.Write a Java program to create a producer-consumer scenario using the wait() and notify() methods for thread synchronization
+Java program to create a producer-consumer scenario using the wait() and notify() methods for thread synchronization